OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Approach

 \section{Approach}

-We propose to fuse a MMFM with a task-specific translation LLM to leverage their complementary strengths and enable E2E training for improved latency.
-Furthermore, we aim to incorporate not only the perception capabilities of the MMFM but also its multimodal reasoning and understanding.
+We propose fusing a MMFM with a task-specific translation LLM to leverage their complementary strengths.
+The MMFM provides perceptual representations, while the translation LLM provides multilingual understanding and generation capabilities\footnote{Using the MMFM as encoder does not provide significant computational overhead as decoders are primary latency bottleneck \citep{guta2025green}.}.

-First, we describe the overall architecture and training process of our approach, considering a general input and output sequence independent of the specific task.
-We formally define the information flow, training loss, and the fusion of MMFM layers.
-Next, we detail the training tasks used to align multimodal representations from both image and audio modalities to the translation LLM.
-Finally, we discuss the training prompts that enable a self-cascading inference mode, allowing the model to enhance translation quality at the cost of increased latency.
-An overview of the architecture and supported tasks is in Figure \ref{fig:placeholder}.
+We first describe the overall architecture and training process, abstracting over task-specific inputs and outputs.
+Motivated by a probing experiment, we define the information flow, training loss, and fusion of MMFM layers.
+We then detail training tasks aligning image and audio modalities to the translation LLM and discuss prompts enabling self-cascading inference, which improves translation quality at higher latency.
+An overview is shown in Figure \ref{fig:placeholder}.